 4.4.2.6.
-Use the Explicit Intent if the Destination Service Is fixed the Service which was installed earlier.
+Use the Explicit Intent if the Destination Service Is fixed (Required)

+When using a Service by implicit Intents, in case the definition of Intent Filter is same, Intent is sent to the Service which was installed earlier.
 If Malware with the same Intent Filter defined intentionally was installed earlier, Intent is sent to Malware and information leakage occurs.
 On the other hand, when using a Service by explicit Intents, only the intended Service will receive the Intent so this is much safer.